How To Make a Cozy Baby Swaddle Blanket / Simple Sewing Project

 Here are some other fun baby gift tutorials.

-Patterns can be found in my website shop.
+Patterns can be found on my website.

 Some other T-shirt repurposing posts